robustFDA-Nuist/classification_hpfr/readme.txt

-fdaM: J.O.Ramsay's FDA codes with minor changes
+fdaM: J.O.Ramsay's FDA codes with minor changes, which can be availabled at https://www.psych.mcgill.ca/misc/fda/downloads/FDAfuns/Matlab/.
 classificaiton_hpfr: codes for Joint classiffication and prediction of random curves using heavy-tailed process functional regression